 - Pace of interview

 YouGov has a panel of over 400,000 adults in the UK who have signed up to undertake research.
 These people cover a wide range of ages, gender, social grade, ethnicity and tenure.
 The panel is large enough to enable us to select both nationally representative samples that reflect the actual breakdown of the population on the key demographics of age, gender, region, social grade, ethnicity, newspaper readership and specific samples such as legal service users.
-The panel sizes for our other markets are detailed below:
+The panel sizes for some of our other markets are listed below (2014 figures)

 Scroll data area to see more